-One of our core values as a company is the desire to give back and make the world a better place in our own ways.
-There is no pre-defined or particular mission; we as individuals each do different things to help the world.
-Some of us run training programs for local professional associations, some of us serve at church, and others walk dogs.
+One of our core values as a company is the desire to give back and make the world a better place, each in our own ways.
+We have no pre-defined or particular mission; we as individuals each do different things to help the world.
+Some of us run training programs for local professional associations, some of us serve at church, and others walk dogs for the SPCA.

 This being said, we do share a few collective efforts as a team: